-In the previous financial year, the Company issued 3,158,700 new ordinary shares at a price of RM1.08 per ordinary share pursuant to the Share Awards under the Employees' Share Award Scheme.
+During the financial year, the Company issued a total of 21,000,000 new ordinary shares at a price of RM0.40 per ordinary share, being the Second Tranche Subscription Shares pursuant to the Advance Capitalisation Agreement ("Advance Capitalisation").

 The new ordinary shares issued during the financial year rank pari passu in all respects with the existing ordinary shares of the Company.